Table Of Contents

 **.host*.tcp.typename = "TcpLwip" # use lwIP's TCP implementation

-Submodule vectors with parametric types are defined without the use of a module parameter to allow elements have different types.
+Submodule vectors with parametric types are defined without the use of a module parameter to allow elements to have different types.
 An example is how applications are defined in hosts:

 app[numApps]: <> like IApp; // applications in StandardHost et al.